talleyhoe/project-euler/problems/id-0001/README.md

 multiple of a given modulus must be exactly a modulo more from the prior multiple.
 So we can sum all multiples of each modulus, then sum the common multiplicities of the modulo and subtract.
-This is just the probabilistic expansion of each modulos multiple set.
+This is just the probabilistic expansion of each modulus' multiple set.

 This method would work well for very few multiples and large ranges.